paulzhou69/Rings/README.md

 # Rings

-Track you and your friends work!
+Track your and your friends' work!

 ### Dev